-You should regularly purge items you don’t use because the more stuff you have, the bigger your home will seem to be and when you run out of room it’s easy to get stressed out about it.
-I know that everyone has different tastes and budgets but too much stuff is an epidemic in America these days so focus on quality over quantity or at least try to keep things in perspective.
+You should regularly purge items you don’t use because the more stuff you have, the bigger your home will seem to be, and when you run out of room it’s easy to get stressed out about it.
+I know everyone has different tastes and budgets, but too much stuff is an epidemic in America these days so focus on quality over quantity or at least try to keep things in perspective.

 Final Words on How Do You Fit a Treadmill in a Small Apartment

 How Do You Fit a Treadmill in a Small Apartment if your neighbors or landlord are getting upset with you?
-Just remember that they don’t really care that much as long as they are getting paid on time.
-And if all else fails make some extra cash by becoming a personal trainer while living there!
+Just remember that they don’t really care much as long as they get paid on time.
+And if all else fails, make some extra cash by becoming a personal trainer while living there!

-Another way to show off this nice look is to put mirrors in places where people won’t normally see them, which could really help someone trying to stay motivated.
-Plus a mirror might help you to see your form better if that’s important to you.
+Another way to show off this nice look is to put mirrors in places where people won’t normally see them, which could help someone trying to stay motivated.
+Plus, a mirror might help you to see your form better if that’s important to you.

-To improve my overhead press, squats, and bench I spent some time in the summer doing these same exercises on an incline or flat incline because it caused me to use more muscles than before… But now that my house is full of junk this is no longer an option and so it’s back to plan B which involves stupid things like rope climbing.
-You could probably find some cheap ropes online but then you’ll have to figure out how to attach them too.
+To improve my overhead press, squats, and bench I spent some time in the summer doing these same exercises on an incline or flat incline because it caused me to use more muscles than before… But now that my house is full of junk, this is no longer an option, so it’s back to plan B, which involves stupid things like rope climbing.
+You could probably find some cheap ropes online, but then you’ll have to figure out how to attach them too.

 What do you think?
 Does anyone have any other suggestions for parking a treadmill in small spaces?
 Also, feel free to comment with your favorite tips.